The Gallant Conversation: Interpretation

 Ter Borch made a number of copies of the work, and when a smaller version held in the Gemäldegalerie in Berlin was cleaned, it was revealed that the man was holding a coin between the fingers of his raised hand.
 It has been suggested that this makes the brothel scene more likely to be the correct interpretation since it is harder to reconcile the showing of money in a formal situation.
 However, many of the details of the painting can be placed equally well in either situation.
 The old woman can be viewed as either the girl's procuress or her attentive mother.
 The fine dress of the girl and the attention she has paid to her appearance, witnessed by the articles on the table, could be to attract a customer or equally, to secure a husband.
 The dog behind the chair is reminiscent of many similar depictions of domestic scenes of the time, but here it is a scruffy cur rather than a pampered spaniel.

-Nevertheless, the stiff upright pose of the girl is more suggestive of a formal setting than of the louche atmosphere of a brothel.
+Nevertheless, the stiff upright pose of the girl might be more suggestive of a formal setting than of the louche atmosphere of a brothel.
 The painting hints at the underlying sensuality, with the large bed looming over the scene, the accoutrements of female beauty on the table, and the abundant feathers in the soldier's cap, but this does not rule out a formal scene, as Ter Borch's contemporaries would have been aware of the ultimate similarities between the two situations.
 The appearance of the bed close by is not necessarily indicative of a brothel scene either: in the 17th century the bed would have been an expensive piece of furniture to be shown off in the best room.
 The room is sparsely furnished apart from the bed, chairs and table though, so there is little clue as to the location to be derived from the furniture.

 Copies

-The picture seems to have been immediately popular.
+The picture seems to have been immediately popular, and possibly achieved wider propagation through prints.
 Ter Borch himself made copies, and there are at least 24 known other versions by other artists.
 It was also featured in Samuel van Hoogstraten's The Slippers, partially visible on a wall in the background.
 The girl can be seen clearly (with a little boy to her left), but the rest of the scene is obscured by a door.